 Scientists and meteorologists have been observing and trying to learn more about lightning for decades, because beyond its evocative nature and beauty, it is also a safety hazard for humans, the environment and transport, an issue that cannot be left entirely to chance.
 The Lightning Imager (LI), Europe’s first space-based “lightning-buster”, is capable of intercepting even just a single bolt of lightning at a distance of 36,000 kilometres from Earth (at present other tools of its kind can only detect lightning clusters), making it the most advanced imager in the world.
-As a result, adding it to MTG’s arsenal of technological instrumentation will make a huge difference to the study of this important meteorological phenomenon.
+As a result, on board of the MTG programme LI will make a huge difference to the study of this important meteorological phenomenon.

 One team, a single project for next generation meteorology